pcdslab/SLMIndexBeta/README.md

 7. Copy the built lib/libdivsufsort.dll.a and paste as /slmindexbeta/CometSearch/libdivsufsort/Windows/libdivsufsort.a
 8. Also copy the include/lfs.h, config.h and divsufsort.h to /slmindexbeta/CometSearch/libdivsufsort/Windows

-# How to build SLM-Index Beta
+# How to build SLM-Transform Beta
 1. Open the Cygwin shell or Git Bash shell.
-1. Navigate to SLM-Index home directory <slmindexbeta>
+1. Navigate to SLM-Transform home directory <slmindexbeta>
 2. Execute the following command: `make -j<JOBS>`
 3. Note that in above command, you can skip the `-j <JOBS>` if working with Linux.